Green hydrogen purchase to be made mandatory: R K Singh | Headlines

 Green hydrogen would be brought under renewable purchase obligation (RPO), Power and New & Renewable Energy Minister R K Singh said on Tuesday.

-Interacting with media in a virtual curtain raiser press conference on 'India's role as a Global Champion for the Energy Transition theme at the UN High Level Dialogue on Energy 2021', Singh said the RPO for green hydrogen which can also be called hydrogen purchase obligation for states would ensure that products sells.
+Interacting with media in a virtual curtain-raiser press conference on 'India's role as a Global Champion for the Energy Transition theme at the UN High-Level Dialogue on Energy 2021', Singh said the RPO for green hydrogen which can also be called hydrogen purchase obligation for states would ensure that products sell.

-The minister also expressed dismay over under-achievement of RPO targets by states.
+The minister also expressed dismay over the under-achievement of RPO targets by states.

 About the dumping of cheap solar equipment in the country he said the domestic manufacturing capacity would be scaled up to 70 GW by December 2022.